 The Tex standard uses 1,000 meters of thread per gram as the starting point.
 This means if 1,000 meters of thread weighs one gram, it is Tex 1.
 If 1,000 meters of thread weighs 25 grams, it is Tex 25.

 Hello!
-I'm a self-taught seamstress with over 17 years industry experience and a knack for teaching my skills to noobies.
+I'm a self-taught seamstress since 2009, I have a vast amount of industry experience and a knack for teaching my skills to noobies.
 Ask me any corsetry related questions.
 I am happy to help guide you in your corsetry making adventures.